AndyPWarren/portfolio-fe/README.md

 The project is preconfigured to install the Angular framework and a bunch of development and testing tools for instant web development gratification.

+To rename the project use `replace in` in Brackets

 ## Getting Started